deepsquare-io/ClusterFactory/CONTRIBUTING.md

-# How to contribute to Cluster Factory
+# How to contribute to ClusterFactory

 ## Welcome